 The ECA program maps a company’s Australian supply chain throughout the entire cut, make and trim process, including all value adding processes.
-This is done via annual third-party compliance audits conducted by the Textile, Clothing and Footwear Union of Australia (TCFUA).
+This is done via annual third-party compliance audits conducted by the Textile, Clothing and Footwear Sector of the Manufacturing Division of the Construction, Forestry, Maritime, Mining and Energy Union (the Union).
 By encouraging companies to view supply chain management as an integral part of business, ECA protects the rights of both local factory-based workers and outworkers (also known as homeworkers).

 Outworkers are particularly vulnerable in the TCF industry as they often work in isolation and can be unregulated.
 They can face unrealistic deadlines, long hours, irregular flows of work and occupational health and safety issues.
 Other issues include lack of awareness of legal rights and entitlements, and powerlessness to speak out about problems in fear of losing work altogether.
 It is vital that a body such as ECA exists to ensure that workers’ rights are protected, and that they are receiving the Award rates and entitlements.